Writing a Virtual Experiment Interface

 Interface Definition

 An interface is an optional top-level FlowIR key which describes what input and properties of a virtual experiment, as well as how to extract their values.
+For experiments using DSL the output and interface fields are direct children of the entrypoint field instead.
+You can find an example here.

 The general scheme of an interface is